MicrosoftDocs/dynamics365smb-docs/business-central/faqs-analysis-assist.md

     - The language locale in Business Central is something other than en-US.
     - The language setting for the user in Business Central differs from the primary language of the business data in the [!INCLUDE[prod_short](includes/prod_short.md)] database.

-  - Geographical limitation
+  - Geographical limitation:

     The feature is available in all supported [Business Central countries/regions](dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations) except for Canada, due to regulatory language compliance.
 However, the feature uses Microsoft Azure OpenAI Service, which is currently available for Business Central in some geographies.
 If your environment is located in a country/region where Azure OpenAI Service isn't available, administrators must allow data to move across geographies.
 [Learn more](dynamics365/business-central/ai-copilot-data-movement).

-- Certain industry, product, and topic limitations
+- Certain industry, product, and subject limitations

   Organizations that operate in some business domains, such as medical, drugs, legal, and weapons, might experience lower quality of service.